unsaltedkale/Orbit-Idle-Game/README.md

 ⭐ Star evolution!
 ⭐ Pretty Art!
 ⭐ Different star masses that evolve differently!
-⭐ Planets that you can throw into orbit!
+⭐ Differently sized planets that you can throw into orbit!
 ⭐ Once your star goes out, recycle your star to make a protostar with more mass!
 ⭐ A pause button!
 🌟 All based on real star facts!!

 #### Some features that are way less certain, but have *have a tiny chance* to exist are:
 ⭐ Planetary collisons that can make moons or astroid belts!
 ⭐ Highly-customizable settings to tweak your expierience, such as:
-    🌠 Slowing down or speeding up the progression of the star, as well as special events 🌠 Pausing the game automatically when special events happen so you can focus on finishing your task before watching what happens
+* Slowing down or speeding up the progression of the star, as well as special events
+* Pausing the game automatically when special events happen so you can focus on finishing your task before watching what happens
-    🌠 Removing planet collisions!
-(Because orbits that don't collide are hard) ⭐ Click on your star as it evolves to learn cool star facts about it!
+* Removing planet collisions!
+(Because orbits that don't collide are hard)

+⭐ Click on your star as it evolves to learn cool star facts about it!
 ⭐ Maybe even click on your planets to learn cool planet facts about it!
 ⭐ Achievements!
 ⭐ Special events like:
-    🌠 Binary star systems, or even trinary star systems! (if you have enough mass)
+* Binary star systems, or even trinary star systems! (if you have enough mass)
-    🌠 Comets!
+* Comets!
-    🌠 Binary or trinary planet systems!
+* Binary or trinary planet systems!

 🌟 And rare chance some familar planets might wander in for you to rehome...

 [^1]: Minimal Viable Product
 [^2]: Elipses my beloathed 😞💔